By Danielle DeSimone

 On average, the squadron performs for 11 million spectators each year.
 During show season, which runs from March through November, team members visit an additional 50,000 people in hospitals and schools.

-Recently, despite air shows being canceled through 2020 due to the COVID-19 pandemic, many people across the United States still got to see the Blue Angels in the series of flyovers they conducted over cities to honor healthcare workers combatting the virus.
+During the height of the COVID-19 pandemic in 2020, many people across the United States still got to see the Blue Angels in the series of flyovers they conducted over cities to honor healthcare workers combatting the virus.